-I made some chips without anything at all on them and they were okay, but once you try one with the maple cinnamon mixture, I don’t think you can go back to eating the plain ones.
+I made some apple chips without anything at all on them and they were okay, but once you try one with the maple cinnamon mixture, I don’t think you can go back to eating the plain version.

 Apples vary in size and moisture content, so it might take you more or less time.
 Find something to do in the kitchen and keep an eye on them after the first 30 minutes!
 And if you have leftover maple cinnamon mix, just keep it for pancakes.

 Maple Cinnamon Apple Chips

 - Prep Time: